 Distribution

-The Lower Shelly Clay occurs in London (east of a line through Marylebone and Chelsea) eastwards to south-west Essex and north-west Kent (Ellison et al., 2004, fig. 17).
+The Lower Shelly Clay occurs in London (east of a line through Euston, Marylebone and Chelsea) eastwards to south-west Essex and north-west Kent (Ellison et al., 2004, fig. 17).

 There is a small development of this facies within the Lambeth Group near Guildford, which is otherwise locally dominated by the Reading Formation (Curry, 1958, p.
 78; Ellison et al., 2002) and in the outliers at Newhaven, East Sussex, in the easternmost part of the Hampshire Basin (Bone, 1976; Dupuis and Gruas-Cavagnetto, 1985; Skipper, 1999).

 Age

 Early Eocene (earliest Ypresian)

 3.2.3.3 LAMINATED BEDS (LBED)

 Name

-The 'Laminated Beds' of Ellison et al. (2004), which correspond to the 'laminated sand' lithofacies described by Ellison (1983), are characterised by laminated fine-grained sediments.
+The 'Laminated Beds' were named by Ellison et al. (2004), after the 'laminated sand' lithofacies described by Ellison (1983).
+They are characterised by laminated fine-grained sediments.
 The unit is here regarded as an informal member.

 Type area

 The type area is the Stratford district of East London where numerous boreholes, especially those drilled for the Channel Tunnel Rail Link, have demonstrated a typical succession.

 Reference sections

 Reference section: Charlton Pit (or Gilbert's Pit), just south-west of Maryon Park, Charlton, London Borough of Greenwich [TQ 418 786] (Daley, 1999b; Ellison et al., 1994; Hooker, 2010; Whitaker, 1889)

 Reference section: BGS Crystal Palace Borehole (TQ37SW671) [TQ 3379 7082], 134.65 to 136.42 m depth (Ellison et al., 2004, p.32)

 Reference section: The Lower Upnor Pit [TQ 759 711] (Daley, 1999b; Ellison et al., 1994; Kennedy and Sellwood, 1970)

 Formal subdivisions

 None.

-Lithology

-The Laminated Beds typically consists of thinly to thickly laminated silts and clays, but can also include laminated fine- to medium-grained sand.
+Lithology The Laminated Beds typically consists of thinly to thickly laminated silts and clays, but can also include laminated fine- to medium-grained sand.
 Some shells can be present and the beds may contain lignite and pyritised plant material.
 Sporadic burrows occur throughout, and bioturbation is more common in the higher beds in which glauconite occurs sparsely.
 These deposits are typically pale grey but may be olive to brown; they tend to be paler than those of the Lower Shelly Clay.
 Beds of sand, where present, tend to form broad sheet-like deposits, in contrast to the channel-like deposits found in the Reading Formation (Aldiss et al., 2009), although some cross-bedding is present (Ellison, 1983, citing F G Berry, personal communication).
 Locally, the Laminated Beds can comprise the entire local representation of the Woolwich Formation.
 King (in prep.) notes that un-named channel-filling sand or clay bodies occur at the top of the Laminated Beds in places.
 In the Farringdon area of central London one such sand body rests on a surface eroded through the underlying portions of the Woolwich Formation into the Lower Mottled Clay.
 At its eastern margin this body interfingers with typical Laminated Beds facies and is considered to be part of that unit (Aldiss et al., 2009).

-Genetic interpretation

-Estuarine and other marginal marine environments

-Definition of upper boundary

-Sharply-defined contact with the overlying Upper Mottled Clays or the Upper Shelly Clay.

-Definition of lower boundary

-Sharply-defined contact with the underlying Lower Shelly Clay or locally on the Lower Mottled Clay.
+Genetic interpretation The Laminated Beds were deposited in estuarine and other marginal marine environments.
+Definition of upper boundary The top of the Laminated Beds is a sharply-defined contact with the overlying Upper Mottled Clays or the Upper Shelly Clay.
+Definition of lower boundary The base of the Laminated Beds is a sharply-defined contact with the underlying Lower Shelly Clay or locally on the Lower Mottled Clay.
+Thickness Up to 6 m but more generally 2 to 3 m.

-Thickness

-Up to 6 m but more generally 2 to 3 m.